aowen87/VincePipeline/BRAT_README.txt

         results directory:     This is the directory that will contain the final results of the two protocols contained in analyzing.py and bisulfiteMap.py.
                                You may name this directory whatever you wish upon execution.
-                               When the execution has completed, this results directory will contain the following three subdirectories:
+                               When the execution has completed, the results directory will contain the following three subdirectories:
                                5mCAverages, mergedFiles, and wigFiles.
                                The files within mergedFiles are primarily for use further down